Google Home Exec Says Some Of HomePod’s Magic Is Just Marketing

 The HomePod goes much further than correcting for recalcitrant bass sound.
 Apple suggests the HomePod tunes its sound output to create a consistent listening experience throughout the room regardless of where the listener is standing.
 (In Apple’s words, it creates “an all-encompassing sense of space—and consistent, high-fidelity audio everywhere in the room.”)
 This involves using some very fancy audio processing technology to tune high frequency sounds in the room as well.

-Apple says the HomePod directs lower frequency (“direct”) sounds (like a lead vocal or bass guitar sound) to the middle of the room.
+Apple says the HomePod places “direct” sounds that are primary to the mix (like a lead vocals) in the middle of the room.

 Chan says the wavelengths of low-frequency sound waves are large–often a meter or two long.
 So, he says, low frequency sounds sound pretty much the same regardless of where the listener is standing in the room.

-Note: (Update: Apple says the HomePod is not a mono speaker as it preserves all of the stereo content in a recording.
-It uses its beam former to render left/right separation, Apple explains.)
-Correction: A previous version of this story said Apple’s HomePod places bass sounds in the middle of the room.
-Actually it directs primary sounds like lead vocals and solo horns to the middle.
-Those sounds aren’t necessarily low-frequency sounds.
-More often they are mid-range or higher frequency sounds.